viky-ai/website/doc/how-to/discover-and-try-agents/index.md

 ## Other places

-An other way to asses what an agent can do is to read its "Readme" section on the agent overview.
+An other way to assess what an agent can do is to read its "Readme" section in the agent overview.
 It is a great way for the agent's owner to explain how the agent is supposed to work and in what context.

-When available non regressions tests are also an interesting source to understand what kinds of sentences are expected and have an example of edge cases.
+When available, non regression tests are also an interesting source of understanding what kind of sentence the agent is able to process.
+Non regression tests are located in the lower part of the console and is called "Tests Suite".